merneo/arch-linux/modules/00-core-installation.md

 # Module: Core System Installation

-**Purpose:** Install base Arch Linux system using pacstrap (assumes you're already booted from USB)
+**Purpose:** Install base Arch Linux system using pacstrap.
+This is the CORE module - only installs the system, nothing else.

 **Prerequisites:**
 - Booted from Arch Linux Live USB
 - Network connection established
-- Disk partitions created and mounted at `/mnt`
+- Disk partitions created and mounted at `/mnt` (use `06-disk-partitioning.md` if needed)

 **Time:** 20-40 minutes

+**Note:** This module ONLY installs the base system.
+All configuration (locale, users, GRUB, etc.) is in separate modules.

 ---